 \subsection{Background}

 We use the real dataset from \citet{zhao2016bayesian} with 641 amino acid sequences and each sequence has 415 sites from the protein kinase domain family.
 It is available at \url{https://github.com/zhaottcrystal/rejfreePy_main/tree/master/Dataset}.
 In phylogenetics, the evolutionary process is often inferred using multiple homologous biological sequences under a evolutionary tree with the same rate matrix across the tree.
-For simplicity, we estimate the rate matrix from a pair of sequences. we pick randomly a pair of amino acid sequences to study the rate matrix from its posterior distribution.
+For simplicity, we estimate the rate matrix from a pair of sequences.
+We pick randomly a pair of amino acid sequences to study the rate matrix from its posterior distribution.

 In Section~\ref{sec:Bayesian GLM}, we have provided intuition behind the chain \GTR\ model since we assume that the exchangeable rates between a pair of states is affected by its neighbour pairs with similar biological properties.
-Then another question arises as how to pick a reasonable ordering of the pairs of amino acids to allow neighbour pairs share similar biological properties.
-According to \citet{he2011amino}, we determine the ordering of pairs of amino acids regarding their closeness based on their pairwise Euclidean distance defined by their physiochemical properties.
+Then another question arises as how to pick a reasonable ordering of pairs of amino acids to allow neighbour pairs share similar biological properties.
+According to \citet{he2011amino}, we determine the ordering according to the closeness among amino acids based on their pairwise Euclidean distance defined by their physiochemical properties.
 The distance satisfies nonnegative, reflective, symmetric, and triangle properties and is given by \citet{grantham1974amino} as :

 where $c=\textrm{composition}$, $p=\textrm{polarity}$, $v=\textrm{molecular volume}$, and $\alpha, \beta,\gamma$ are defined in \citet{grantham1974amino}.
 Larger pairwise distance indicates less similarity between pairs of amino acids, where mutation between them may be deteriorative.
-On the contrary, smaller distance indicates more similarities and tendencies to mutate between them.
-The pairwise Euclidian distance between amino acids is given Table 3 in \citet{he2011amino}.
-We provide this table in Appendix F of our paper.
+On the contrary, smaller distance indicates more similarities and easier mutations.
+The pairwise Euclidian distance between amino acids is given in Table 3 by \citet{he2011amino}.
+We provide the table in Appendix F.